-All SIGARCH events and communications abide by ACM’s policy against discrimination and harassment.
+CARES is a joint subcommittee of SIGARCH and SIGMICRO.
+All SIG events and communications abide by ACM’s policy against discrimination and harassment.
 If a violation of this policy occurs, ACM urges reporting the incident to the event chair or the ACM President, CEO, or COO.
-SIGARCH recognizes that reporting to a conference chair or an upper level ACM administrator can be intimidating, especially in the face of an already traumatic experience.
-SIGARCH has therefore established SIGARCH CARES: SIGARCH Committee to Aid REporting on discrimination and haraSsment policy violations.
+We recognize that reporting to a conference chair or an upper level ACM administrator can be intimidating, especially in the face of an already unpleasant experience.
+We have therefore established CARES: Committee to Aid REporting on discrimination and harassment policy violations.

-A SIGARCH blog post provides more background about the formation of this committee.
+A blog post provides more background about the formation of this committee.